OctopusDeploy/blog/blog/2022-10/deploying-to-mulesoft-runtime/index.md

 ### Installing Anypoint Studio

 Anypoint Studio is available from Mulesoft as a 30-day trial.
-After filling in the form, download the .zip file and extract it to your disk.
-AnyPoint studio isn't "installed" on your machine and can be executed after it's been extracted.
+After filling in the form, download the ZIP file and extract it to your disk.
+AnyPoint Studio isn't "installed" on your machine, so you can execute AnyPoint Studio after it's been extracted.

 ### Configuring Mulesoft Runtime